-Description The Display Line function is used to super- impose a reference level line over the traces.
-Operation 1.
-Press \bigcirc Display Line[F4] to turn the display line on.
-2. Set the display line level and unit.
-Example: Display line that 5 000Miz that 5
+Description The Display Line function is used to superimpose a reference level line over the traces.

+- 1. Press Display Line[F4] to turn the display line on. - 2.
+Set the display line level and unit.

 Display line set at -50dBm